How to Prepare for Oral Surgery: Checklist for First-Time Patients

 Arrange Transportation

-If you’re sedated or given general anesthesia, you must have someone drive you home.
-Don’t plan to take public transport or ride a bike.
+If you're under sedation or general anesthesia, get someone to drive you home.
+Avoid taking any public transportation or riding the bike.

 The Day Before Surgery